CallleP/Hackey-Trackey/README.md

 You can move left to right on a single track with CTRL + Left/Right.

 ### I need a higher resolution?
-You can edit the row resolution by entering CTRL + ALT + Up / Down.
+You can edit the row resolution by entering CTRL + SHIFT + Up / Down.
 You will then notice that the resolution bit in the description bar becomes red.
 This means it is not committed.
-If you then hit commit (Ctrl + Alt + ENTER), the resolution will change.
+If you then hit commit (Ctrl + SHIFT + ENTER), the resolution will change.

 ### Can I use note delays?
 Yes, but there is a catch.
 For note delays to work reliably, your MIDI settings have to be